ICS427-Hangman/EvilHangman/README.md

 ## Pending

-Pending: What is left to do now in order to complete the application as per the project design goals.
+What we left to do is make it more secure.
+Since we saving security question in db and only admin role had the access of it, but what happen if admin account is being hacked.
+We are working on hash those datas for more secure access.

 ## Current && Next
 For the Current and Next part, we had create a project borad at github.
 It has what is issue we working on right now and issues to pick.
 Also compelted issues.